Many-body and QED effects in electron-atom inelastic scattering in EELS: Atomic Structure

 With some algebra, the long-wavelength approximation of the magnetic part reduces to \begin{widetext}

 The electric part leads to

 \end{widetext} This is an extension of the standard electric dipole ($J=1$) transition matrix element in the velocity gauge \cite{IPGrant_1974}.
-The total derivative terms vanish at the boundaries of integration, since $F(r) \to r^{\ell+1}$ for $r\to 0$.
-The exception is the monopole transition, which is not relevant in the current context, because it is canceled by the nucleus contribution in the cross section.
+The total derivative terms vanish at the boundaries of integration since $F(r) \to r^{\ell+1}$ for $r\to 0$.
+The exception is the monopole transition, which is not relevant in the current context because it is canceled by the nucleus contribution in the cross section.
 If the Hamiltonian is local, this can be rewritten in the length gauge.
-However, in the case of a non-local potential, such as the exchange potential, the situation becomes more complicated.
-Higher-order many-body effects restore the gauge invariance of the transition matrix elements in multi-particle systems \cite{Amusia1971}.
-Eq.~(\ref{TelectricExpansion}) leads to the relation of the electric T-matrix to the low-momentum Coulomb T-matrix.
+However, in the case of a nonlocal potential, such as the exchange potential, the situation becomes more complicated.
+Higher-order many-body effects restore the gauge invariance of the transition matrix elements in multiparticle systems \cite{Amusia1971}.
+Equation~(\ref{TelectricExpansion}) leads to the relation of the electric $T$ matrix to the low-momentum Coulomb $T$ matrix.

 This relation has been implicitly applied in the EELS literature as the relativistic cross section.
 Typically, the long-wavelength approximation is done already at the operator level \cite{PhysRev.102.385}.
 The derivation above shows in detail how the long-wavelength approximation is derived from the full multipole expansion.